'one of those rare artists that comes along once in a blue moon.' - Shane Howard (Goanna).

 ‘One could make many a comparison when it comes to Claire Anne Taylor's voice – Janis Joplin, Joni Mitchell, early Mia Dyson, all spring to mind and all are evident in Taylor's vocal delivery.
 But essentially, it's hers and hers alone.
 Husky, smokey, velvet and barbed, it's an instrument in itself and it commands your attention’ - Sydney Morning Herald

 Claire Anne Taylor grew up in Tasmania's ancient Tarkine rainforest, where she was born into her Father's hands in the family barn.
 Taylor and her five siblings were raised in a quaint bush home, rich with creativity and music.
 During her childhood, the Taylor barn was home to a family of Tasmanian Devils and some say that Taylor developed her unique, raspy singing style from nights spent listening to the devils growling beneath the floorboards.

-Taylor has been playing shows all over Australia, including a national album launch tour, a co-headline tour with William Crighton and two Festival Of Small Halls tours with Canadian artists The Small Glories and Dave Gunning.
-She has also played at numerous festivals, including: Byron Bay Bluesfest, Nannup Music Festival, Bello Winter Music, Mullum Music Festival, PigSty in July, Cygnet Folk Festival, Dashville Skyline, Illawarra Folk Festival and Dark Mofo.
+Taylor has toured extensively around Australia, including two national album launch tours, a co-headline tour with William Crighton and two Festival Of Small Halls tours.
+She has also played at numerous festivals, including: Byron Bay Bluesfest, Nannup Music Festival, Bello Winter Music, Mullum Music Festival, Port Fairy Folk Festival, Cygnet Folk Festival, Dashville Skyline, Illawarra Folk Festival and Dark Mofo.